oiax/tgweb/README.md

 ## Components

-### Comonent files
+### Component files

-_Components_ are named HTML elements that can be placed in pages, articles and layouts.
+A _components_ is a template file that can be embedded in pages, articles and layouts.
+However, embedding a component in another is not allowed.

-Their files are live in the `src/components` subdirectory of the working directory.
+Components are live in the `src/components` subdirectory of the working directory.

-A component must have only one root element.
-The following is an example of a correct component:
+A component must have only one top-level element.
+The following is an example of a correct
+component:

 `src/components/smile.html`